 Let’s keep aside for a minute a hundred flaws with mainstream ESG funds.
 At the end of the day, ESG is just another form of active management, and active management is nightmarishly hard.

-Maybe you’d have come across articles like this which showed that ESG funds outperformed conventional funds.
+Maybe you’d have come across articles like this that showed ESG funds outperformed conventional funds.
 Blackrock published a report which said that 94% of sustainable indices outperformed their parent benchmarks.
-Morningstar went a step ahead and even called ESG funds as “equity vaccine“.
+Morningstar went a step ahead and even called ESG funds as an “equity vaccine“.

-Pretty much all the research both globally and India shows that there is very little persistence in mutual fund performance.
-The best performing fund in one year is most often than not the worst-performing in another.
+Pretty much all the research both globally and in India shows that there is very little persistence in mutual fund performance.
+The best performing fund in one year is most often than not, the worst-performing in another.
 I have written at length how over 50-80% of all active managers underperform their benchmarks.
-So, assuming hypothetically that ESG funds deliver superior performance (there’s no evidence), your odds of picking a good fund is very very, very low!
+So, assuming hypothetically that ESG funds deliver superior performance (there’s no evidence), your odds of picking a good fund is very, very, very low!

 Not to mention the fact that active management means underperformance.
 These funds can go a loooong time underperforming the benchmarks.